GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/webRequest/index.md

 - Once the session is established, extensions cannot observe or intervene in the session via the webRequest API.
-- Modifying HTTP request headers in 'onBeforeSendHeaders' is ignored.
+- Modifying HTTP request headers in `onBeforeSendHeaders` is ignored.
 - Redirects and authentications are **not supported** in WebTransport over HTTP/3.

 ## Concepts